nrwl/nx/docs/shared/react-tutorial/5-summary.md

-# React Nx Tutorial - 5: Summary
+# React Nx Tutorial - Part 5: Summary

 In this tutorial you: